DevYatsu/lira/README.md

 # 📚 Lira — A Learnable Language for Learning Compilers

-**Lira** is a small programming language designed for **beginners who want to understand how languages are made** — from source code to execution.
+**Lira** is a mini programming language written in Rust, built to teach you **how programming languages are made** — from your code to the computer actually running it.

-Instead of just reading theory, Lira lets you **read and tweak the actual code** of a working language.
-It’s written in Rust, and built in layers: **lexer → parser → AST → evaluator**.

-No magic.
-No black boxes.
-Just step-by-step building blocks.
+Lira isn’t just for reading about compilers.
+You’ll **see, run, and modify** the real code behind a working language.

+It’s like a **workshop for language creation** — hands-on, hackable, and beginner-friendly.

 ## 🧠 Why Build a Language?

+Ever wondered:

-When you write code, you use languages like Python or Rust — but **how do these languages actually work?**
+- How Python or Rust actually _work_?

-Lira helps you answer questions like:

-- How does code turn into something the computer understands?
-- What does it mean to "parse" something?
-- What is an abstract syntax tree (AST)?
-- How can we evaluate code like `1 + 2 * 3` correctly?
+- How `1 + 2 * 3` turns into a number?
-- How would you implement `if`, `while`, or functions?
+- What "parsing" or "AST" really means?
+- How code gets executed, step by step?

+Lira helps you understand the core pieces behind every language — by showing you **how to build your own**.

-## ✨ Features
+## ✨ What’s Inside

-- 🧾 Clean and readable syntax
+- 🧾 Clean, readable syntax
-- 🧪 Expression evaluation and functions
+- 🧠 Beginner-friendly design
-- 🧱 Written in idiomatic Rust
+- 🦀 Written in idiomatic Rust
-- 💡 Structured to be beginner-friendly and hackable
+- 🧱 Built in **layers**:
+  `code → tokens → tree → result`

+You’ll learn how code is broken down, understood, and run — just like a real language does it.

 ## 🧱 The Layers of Lira